jacobjoaquin/csd/_doc_source/source/pysco_evolving_amen.rst

 Transpose
 =========

-The perfect 5th ratio was hard coded into the last example, but transposing data is something that is useful enough, especially in music, that it's worth taking the time to creating a function from it so that it may be used again and again.
+The perfect 5th ratio was hard coded into the last example, but transposing data is something that is useful enough that it's worth taking the time to consolidate it into a reusable function.

-The createdtranpose() function accepts two args, one which is required and one with a default value.
+The ``tranpose()`` function accepts two args, one which is required and a second default value.
 The first arg is the value in halfsteps in which to transpose.
-Without a second arg, it gives the ratio of the transposition.
-If a second arg is supplied it will be applied absolutely.
+Without a second arg, it outputs a transposition ratio.
+If the second arg is supplied, then it will apply the transposition ratio to this and return the output.

 .. literalinclude:: ../../examples/tutorials/amen/amen_transpose.csd
     :language: python
     :pyobject: transpose

-The transpose() function is then used to refactor the p_callback()s.
+The ``score.p_callback()`` calls are refectored using this new funtion.

 .. literalinclude:: ../../examples/tutorials/amen/amen_transpose.csd
     :language: python